 Outsurcing of routing tables would also be seen as a weakness of Layer 3 VPN services because many corporations do not want to relinquish control or even share their routing schemes with any other corporation, not even their service provider.
 They prefer Layer 2 network services, like the frame relay or ATM, that are simpler in architecture as well as allow customers to retain control of their own routing tables.

 Thus, you would have gone through the various differences between the L2VPN and L3VPN.
-If you have more query regarding it, or regarding any IT Certification, you could visit the SPOTO and gain the knowledge through their expert professionals.
+If you have more queries regarding it, or regarding any IT Certification, you could visit the SPOTO and gain the knowledge through their expert professionals.